 Botanise along the ridge and bush edge south from Mt Kaukau to above Ngaio / Crofton Downs.
 Access is 4WD track from 109 Rifle Range Rd, Ohariu Valley.
 We will walk back along the top to the cars.

-Saturday 6 May: Field trip – Mystery surprise trip to the Wairarapa
+Saturday 6 May: Field trip – Mystery trip to Akatarawa Forest

 - Maps: NZTopo50–BQ31 Wellington.